 Don’t Let an Outdated Access System Put Your Organization at Risk

 Security technology is a bit of an arms race.
-As soon as new technology hits the market, hackers, burglars and other criminals are working on ways to circumvent that equipment.
+As soon as new technology hits the market, hackers, burglars, and other criminals are working on ways to circumvent that equipment.

 How Often Should Access Equipment Be Updated?

 If security is a low priority for your organization, an access control system should be able to function for quite a few years without much intervention.
-If security is a high priority or legally required of your organization, you’ll want to bring in a technician to inspect and, if necessary, update the system every few years.
+If security is a high priority or legally required for your organization, you’ll want to bring in a technician to inspect and, if necessary, update the system every few years.

 All Keycard Systems Have Problems

-To some degree any keycard system has at least one inherent weaknesses, the system can’t ensure the identity of the card wielder.
+To some degree, any keycard system has at least one inherent weakness—the system can’t ensure the identity of the card wielder.

 Mitigating Risks with Keycard Systems

 As an organization, you should set strict rules surrounding how quickly lost keycards must be reported.
 The sooner the keycard is reported to the facilities team, the quicker that card can be disabled.

 Combining Keypads & Keycards

 Inevitably, employees will lose keycards.
-One way to add an extra layer of security is to combine a keypad with a keycard system.
-Having to enter a key code in conjunction with a card helps can help limit access to someone with a stolen card.
+One way to add an extra level of security is to combine a keypad with a keycard system.
+Having to enter a key code in conjunction with a card helps limit access to someone with a stolen card.

-Integrating Access Control with Other Building Systems
+Integrating Access Control With Other Building Systems

 Access Control Integration Helps Buildings Operate More Efficiently